farcasterxyz/auth-monorepo/packages/connect/README.md

 ###### timeout

 Polling timeout, in milliseconds.
-If the connect request is not completed before the timeout, `watchStatus` throws.
+If the connect request is not completed before the timeout, `watchStatus` returns an error.

 Type: `number`